 The handrails were post logs, which I found very difficult to grab.
-Some steps along the way were stones, most of reasonable distance apart, all together, beautiful, but not a great area for those with mobility challenges.
+Some steps along the way were stones, most of reasonable distance apart, all together very beautiful, but not a great area for those with mobility challenges.

 Along our way back up from the bottom of the falls, we found a small ice cave, a treat for those in our party who are passionate about caves.

 We explored both sides of the area, in New Jersey as well as Pennsylvania, and found the PA road to be in better shape, while the NJ roads tended to wind and wander.
 The NJ side had a waterfall, Buttermilk Falls, that promised an easy view directly from the parking lot.
 But after following the signs, crossing a precarious bridge and putting our truck into 4-wheel drive to get through a nearly washed out road, we came to a locked gate.
 Presumably the waterfall is beyond the gate.
 Perhaps maintenance will restore the access road before their busier summer season.
 But for our visit, Buttermilk Falls was a wash.

 On the New Jersey side we also encountered a good sized picnic area, Watergate, which charges for parking in the warmer months, and has a small series of waterfalls beyond the pond and picnic table area.

 During our visit the spring peepers had just begun calling, and the picnic grounds were covered with robins hunting for worms, and masses of yellow-shafted flickers hunting the same grounds as the robins.